Outburn-IL/foob-docs/installation.md

 The FUME Plugin installation is possible using ZPM (IPM) package manager.

-The installer supports different platforms and workflow scenarios, and can be adapted to new or existing IRIS implementations.
+The installer supports different platforms and workflow scenarios and can be adapted to new or existing IRIS implementations.
 Supported scenarios are:
  -  Existing IRIS or HealthShare Health Connect with FHIR Repository
- -  Existing IRIS or HealthShare Health Connect  without FHIR Repository, when FHIR Repository is intended to be deployed as a part of the IRIS platform.
+ -  Existing IRIS or HealthShare Health Connect  without FHIR Repository when FHIR Repository is intended to be deployed as a part of the IRIS platform.
  -  Existing IRIS or HealthShare Health Connect with 3rd party FHIR Server
  -  New IRIS or HealthShare Health Connect installation